-Our testing panel consists of 115 assays and covers over 100 disease markers including; cardiology, lipids, specific proteins, therapeutic drug monitoring, antioxidants, diabetes and veterinary diagnostics.
-Randox reagents are internationally recognised as being of the ‘highest quality’, delivering accurate traceability and precise patient results every time.
+Randox offer over 100 diagnostic reagents covering more than 100 disease markers.
+Our test panels include cardiology, lipids, specific proteins, therapeutic drug monitoring, antioxidants, diabetes and veterinary diagnostics.
+Randox reagents are internationally recognised as being of the ‘highest quality’, delivering accurate traceability and precise patient results.

 Our methodologies ensure accurate and reliable results compared to traditional methods.

 A broad testing panel of 115 diagnostic assays including routine as well as niche reagents unique to Randox

 Excellent correlations to gold standard & commercial methods providing confidence in patient results

 Applications are available for a range of clinical chemistry analysers offering convenience of use

 Availability of reagents in instrument dedicated bottles, reducing operator time